The Ergodic Theorem for Random Walks on Finite Quantum Groups: Preliminaries

 States on $F(\widehat{G})$ are given by positive definite functions $u\in M_p(\widehat{G})\subset F(G)$ (see Bekka, de la Harpe, and Valette (Proposition C.4.2, \cite{Bekka})).
 Furthermore, there is a bijective correspondence between positive definite functions and unitary representations on $G$ together with a vector.
 In particular, for each positive definite function $u$ there exists a unitary representation $\rho:G\rightarrow \operatorname{GL}(H)$ and a vector $\xi\in H$ such that

 and for each unitary representation $\rho$ and vector $\xi$ (\ref{posdef}) defines a positive definite function on $G$.
-This inner product can be taken to be conjugate-linear on the right.
 For $u$ to be a state, it is necessary that $u(e)=1$ and so $\langle \xi,\xi\rangle=1$; i.e. $\xi$ is a unit vector.
 Therefore probabilities on $\widehat{G}$ can be chosen by selecting a given representation and unit vector.